Patrick Drake and Robin Scorpio: 2007–08

 Robin is devastated by her cousin Georgie's (Lindze Letherman) death in December 2007.
 After Georgie's funeral and Maxie's (Kirsten Storms) horrible outburst at Felicia (Kristina Wagner), she seeks comfort in Patrick's arms, because he truly knows her and sees her as she truly is, and tells him that it is not about getting back together, or a baby or even sex, but that she just wants him to hold her.
 Caught in a moment, they end up making love.
 That night, a condom breaks and Robin becomes pregnant, although she is unaware of this until weeks later.
 Dr. Kelly Lee tells Robin that the date of conception would have to be sometime around Christmas, which was around the time when Patrick and Robin had sex.
-Robin, worried that Patrick now has HIV, is about to tell him, but when she walks into the locker room she hears Dr. Julian tell Patrick that the HIV test he took (after he realizes that the condom had broken when he and Robin had sex) has come back negative.
+Robin, worried that Patrick now has HIV, is about to tell him, but when she walks into the locker room she hears Dr. Julian tell Patrick that the HIV test he took (after he realized that the condom had broken when he and Robin had sex) has come back negative.
 With the news that Patrick is not infected, Robin makes up her mind not to tell Patrick about the pregnancy just yet.
 Robin later blurts out to Patrick that she is pregnant, but leaves out the fact that he is the father.
 She tells him that she went to a sperm bank and that she does not know who her baby's father is.
 Although he thinks she is having a baby with someone else, Patrick cannot stay away from Robin or her child.
 After several occurrences, Patrick slowly realizes that he may in fact be the father of her baby.
-After they have a heart to heart, however, and Patrick asks about the paternity of the baby.
+After they have a heart-to-heart, however, Patrick asks about the paternity of the baby.
 Robin admits he is the father.
-But even though she is pregnant, Robin cannot let go of the fact that he never wanted children.
+Even though she is pregnant, Robin cannot let go of the fact that he never wanted children.
 Arguments and resentment builds from both sides- Patrick wanting to be a part of his child's life, Robin telling him it's her baby that he never wanted.
-Eventually, being confronted by her past—remembering how wrong she believed Carly was to keep baby Michael's paternity from AJ (Billy Warlock), or even her own mother keeping her away from her father the first 6 years of her life—Patrick and Robin forgave one another and started the movement up again in their own relationship.
+Eventually, being confronted by her past—remembering how wrong she believed Carly was to keep baby Michael's paternity from AJ (Billy Warlock), or even her own mother keeping her away from her father the first 6 years of her life—Patrick and Robin forgive one another and start their relationship up again.
 Over time, Patrick and Robin grow even closer and Patrick falls even more in love with Robin, and with the child he never wanted.